 If your institution cannot contribute to your fees and travel expenses, we encourage you to apply for an access grant.
-Access grants may cover up to $175––that is, up to 50% off of the Reduced Rate.
-If you are registering for both the pre-conference and the main conference, grants of up to $225 may be requested.
+Access grants may cover up to $187.50––that is, up to 50% off of the Reduced Rate.
+If you are registering for both the pre-conference and the main conference, grants of up to $250 may be requested.
 Priority will be given to applications from part-time faculty and staff, and participants from community colleges, HBCUs, TCUs, HSIs, and state schools who would otherwise not be able to attend the conference.
 (Graduate and undergraduate students qualify for our $50 student rate, and so are ineligible for these access grants.)

 If you have applied for a grant, please DO NOT REGISTER for the conference until you have received your coupon code.

-Mirabai Bush Contemplative Scholars Program
+Contemplative Social Justice Scholars Program

-How to Apply
+How to Apply for the CSJS Program

-Please be sure that your application helps us understand your engagement with contemplative practices and imagining humane institutions, as well as why you want to attend the 2018 ACMHE conference.
+Please provide the following (300 words per item or less).
+Please be sure that your application helps us understand your engagement with contemplative practices and action for social justice, and why you want to attend this conference.
 There are no location, nationality, or citizenship restrictions, although awards are made in US funds and grant reports must be submitted in English.

 - Description of how your work and your interests relate to the themes of the conference;